bytewizer/runtime/src/core/README.md

 # Core

-Provides implementations for general and app-specific types, algorithms, and utility functionality.
+Provides implementations for general and app-specific types, algorithms, and utility functionality built for TinyCLR OS and .NET nanoFramework.

 ## TinyCLR Packages
 Install release package from [NuGet](https://www.nuget.org/packages?q=bytewizer.tinyclr) or using the Package Manager Console :